-Instructor: Jan de Bruin (Independent Consultant)
+Instructor: Jan de Bruin (JdB VitalSeis, Philippines)

-Language: English

-Level: Foundation

-Duration and Online: 2 live sessions of 4 hours

-formats: Classroom: 2 to 4 days
+Duration and formats: Classroom: 2 to 4 days

-CPD Points: 4 CPD Points: 10 to 20

 Existing courses and books with the title 'seismic acquisition' typically deal with designing seismic surveys, and sometimes also with processing and evaluation of the acquired data.
 Although design it is an important part of this course, other equally important subjects receive equal attention.
 These are: